kurmasz/poprawa/README.md

 * The remaining columns record grades/marks.
 The items on this worksheet are marked using the "empn" metric; but, each worksheet can be configured for a different type of mark/grade (including simply recording text).
 * Again, there are two header rows: a long, descriptive name and a short name used internally.

+#### Marks

+Each mark (cell in a "non-info" column) can contain three components:
+1. The mark/grade
+2. The number of late days
+3. A comment (private to the instructor)

+The mark and late days are separated by a pipe (`|`) and the late days and comment are separated by a semi-colon.
+For example:

+`p | 4 ; almost correct, but some confusion in part 2`

+The mark can be any string (except that it can't contain the pipe or semi-colon).
+The progress report simply prints the mark as written.
+The only time the format of the mark matters is if you are using the script to calculate an overall grade.

+(If you prefer, you can certainly create separate columns for late days and/or comments.
+I have found that I have so few entries with late days or comments that these extra columns create a lot of visual clutter.
+If you make heavier use of comments, a separate column would probably be better.)

 ### Workbook Builder